 Cervical myelopathy refers to damage or dysfunction of the spinal cord in the neck (the “cervical” part of the spine) due to compression.
 Cervical myelopathy gets worse over time.
 Its symptoms can interfere with basic tasks.
 However, this condition is treatable in most cases.
-Byron Stephens II., M.D., a Vanderbilt Spine Center specialist with Vanderbilt Bone & Joint, answers some basic questions about cervical myelopathy:
+Byron Stephens II., M.D., a Vanderbilt Spine Center specialist with Vanderbilt Orthopaedics, answers some basic questions about cervical myelopathy:

 What are the symptoms of this condition?